FedericoStazi/crossword-generator/README.md

 Some really simple metrics used to evaluate a crossword are:

-- number of letters to number of cells ratio (letters/cells)
+- number of letters to number of cells ratio (letters/cells) (if a cell contains a letter used by two words, it is counted twice)

-- number of letters used by 2 words to number of letters ratio (crossings/letters)

 #### Initial